redwoodjs/redwood/docs/docs/realtime.md

 ## Defer Directive

-The `@defer` directive allows you to post-pone the delivery of one or more (slow) fields grouped in an inlined or spread fragment.
+The `@defer` directive allows you to postpone the delivery of one or more (slow) fields grouped in an inlined or spread fragment.

 ### Slow and Fast Field Defer Example

-Here, the GraphQL schema defines two queries for a "fast" and a "slow" (ie, delayed) information.
+Here, the GraphQL schema defines two queries for a "fast" and a "slow" (i.e., delayed) information.

 ```graphql
 export const schema = gql`